Privacy Policy

 Legal basis

 The use of LinkedIn Analytics is based on Art.
 6 para.
 1 lit. f GDPR.
 The website operator has a legitimate interest in effective analysis measures including social media.
-If a corresponding consent was requested (e.g. consent to store cookies), the processing is based exclusively on Art.
+If a corresponding consent has been requested (e.g. consent to the storage of cookies), the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here: https://www.linkedin.com/legal/l/dpa and https://www.linkedin.com/legal/l/eu-sccs.